February is Heart Month

 Thunder Bay Regional Health Sciences Centre (our Hospital) will be sharing articles during the month of February targeting heart specific topics.
 Continue reading to learn more about your heart and recognizing a heart attack in today’s article.

 A heart attack is a medical emergency.
 Recognizing the signs is the first critical step in cardiac care.

 Your heart is a muscle.
 Its job is to pump blood around your body.
-The heart is about the size of your fist and is protected by your ribs and breastbone (sternum).
+The heart is about the size of your fist and it is protected by your ribs and breastbone (sternum).
 It beats about 100,000 times a day.

 Each beat of your heart pumps blood through a network of arteries and veins.
 Blood delivers essential oxygen and nutrients to every cell.
 Blood takes away waste products and carbon dioxide.
 Arteries carry oxygen-rich blood from the heart throughout the body.
 Veins carry oxygen-poor blood back to your heart and lungs to start the cycle over again.
 Like any other muscle, the heart needs its own supply of oxygen-rich blood to function.
 The coronary arteries handle this job.